tkestack/charts/incubator/aia-ip-controller/release-v0.5.0/README.md

 #       memory: 50Mi
 ```

-Here we will deploy the controller in `kube-system` namespace, and the helm release name is `aia-ip-controller`, you can alose use other namespace and name：
+Here we will deploy the controller in `kube-system` namespace, and the helm release name is `aia-ip-controller`, you can also use other namespace and name：

 ```sh
 wget https://tke-release-1251707795.cos.ap-guangzhou.myqcloud.com/charts/aia-ip-controller-0.5.0.tgz